mateussouzaweb/nicedeck/README.md

 - You can optionally map the MicroSD card path in the install process with symlink to keep this data separated from main drive installation (this is important because by using symbolic links, we can avoid some permissions issues with flatpak along the way).
 - Once you have installed the desired emulators, place the ``BIOS`` and ``ROMs`` for each emulator in their respective folders.

-## Application Launcher

-Is time to organize the system launcher in Desktop Mode.
-Right-click on the ``Application Laucher`` icon and select the option ``Edit Applications``.
-The opened software will allows deep customization of the installed applications on the launcher, including the support for adding new categories (like **Emulators**), renaming apps, removing the not desired ones, sorting and many more.
-Make the customizations based in your needs.

-You can also take the opportunity and add favorites programs to the special favorites section.
-Open the launcher, right-click in the application and select the ``Add to Favorites`` option.

-## Add Programs to Steam

-You should now add the softwares and emulators to the Steam.
-This will allow the use of these programs directly from the ``Gaming Mode``, with all shortcuts and special menus that is available on Steam Deck.
-For each downloaded software or emulator, open the launcher menu, right-click on the app and choose the ``Add to Steam`` option.
-Once the apps are added, we can grab their images for nice UI on Steam.

 ## Controller Layout

 To configure controller layout for each program, make sure you are in ``Gaming Mode`` first:
 The most easier layout are for browser like softwares like ``Google Chrome``:

 - Open the library, select the software that you desire and open the controller menu.